 - you're worried your child might have symptoms of Tay-Sachs disease – especially if someone in your family had it

-If you're pregnant or planning a pregnancy, you may be referred to a genetic counsellor to discuss having a test to see if you're at risk of having a child with Tay-Sachs disease and talk about your options.
+If you're pregnant or planning a pregnancy, you may be referred for genetic and genomic testing to see if you're at risk of having a child with Tay-Sachs disease and to talk to a genetics counsellor about your options.